-Last time I chatted about it, thing were progressing smoothly, if a bit slowly.
+Last time I chatted about the bathroom reno, thing were progressing smoothly, if a bit slowly.
 We had finally ordered the cabinetry, tile, fixtures, lighting and put a deposit on a gorgeous slab of quartzite:

 By the middle of May, our garage was full of bathroom fixtures: the toilet, faucets, lights, aqua sinks, etc., had all arrived.
 It was incredibly thrilling to unwrap the aqua sinks!